RobTillaart/DMM/README.md

 ## Operation

-Basic operation is to connect the Arduino GND to the projects GND (or -) and use the configured analog pin to measure (positive) voltage.
+Basic operation is to connect the Arduino GND to the projects GND (or - ) and use the configured analog pin to measure a (positive) voltage.

 By adding a voltage divider one can measure larger voltages.
 The divider factor can be set with **setGain(factor)**.